b-shears/battleship/README.md

-Welcome to group 17 Battleshi*
+Welcome to group 17 Battleship!

+run battleship_runner.rb to start the game!!